How to get your land surveyor license by comity

 - Pass the NCEES Fundamentals of Land Surveying (LSIT) exam and Principles and Practice exam (PLS).

-- Pass the Washington 2-hour land surveyor’s exam and the Washington Law and Ethics exam.
+- Pass the Washington 2-hour land surveyor’s exam and the Washington Law Review.

 For more information about exam requirements and schedules, see Exams.